National Boy Scout Uniforms: Middle Eastern and North African Countries

 Iraq

-We currently have no information on Iraqi Boy Scouts.
+We currently have virtually no information on Iraqi Boy Scouts.
 We do know that the movement exited in the 1920s as they sent a contingent to the World Jamboree in England.
 The uniform at that time included rather distinctive head gear.

 Israel